kagisearch/kagi-docs/docs/kagi/why-kagi/why-pay-for-search.md

 You can learn more in [The Age of PageRank is Over](https://blog.kagi.com/age-pagerank-over) post on our blog and [How Google Alters Search Queries to Get at Your Wallet](https://www.wired.com/story/google-antitrust-lawsuit-search-results/) from Wired.

-## Ad-Supported Search Engines & The Future of the Web
+## Ad-supported search engines & the future of the web

 In the early days of Google, in 1998, its founders rightly recognized that it is an imperative for a search engines to remain ad-free: